THE ΤΕΛΟΣ SOCIETY speaks to Aristides Logothetis, Executive Director of ARCAthens

 Aristides Logothetis: In our work, we deeply believe that diversity, equity, and inclusion are at the core of all of what ARCAthens undertakes.
 We welcome everyone regardless of age, sex, gender, race, ethnicity, sexual orientation, religious beliefs, or marital status.
 The ARCAthens Team lives by these guiding principles in all aspects of their lives.
 Furthermore, being based in the Bronx and Athens, where we live among diverse communities of Black and Brown, displaced immigrant, and diaspora peoples, ARCAthens joins all the voices denouncing racism, injustice, and inequality; and commits to these values in our programs, our organization’s structure, and our workplace environment.
 These values then extend to the artists whom we choose to support, and by extension, the good work they undertake in the positive cross-cultural bridge-building our programming establishes.

-GK: ARCAthens paves avenues for Greek artists, curators and scholars to work in the USA and through its mentorship program provides targeted care to professional in the States and abroad.
+GK: ARCAthens paves avenues for Greek artists, curators and scholars to work in the USA and through its mentorship program provides targeted care to professionals in the States and abroad.
 Please unpack for our readers both programs and their objectives?

 AL: The ARCAthens Mentorship Program (AMP) will be ARCAthens’ second online program.
 Initially a response to the Covid pandemic, AMP now aligns with our mission to provide opportunity and support to visual artists, curators, and scholars to further their research with a focus on bridging international dialogue, cooperation, and understanding.